 A retro workers’ compensation policy, also known as a retrospective rating plan, is a complicated program based on actual losses and a rating method.
-Calculating a retro plan premium can be difficult, and the process is a different alternative to regular workers’ compensation.
-The employer offering this type of policy may be able to reduce costs by using it, but there are pros and cons for both employers and employees.
+Calculating a retro plan premium can be difficult, and the process is different from regular workers’ compensation.

 How a Retro Workers’ Compensation Policy Works